ppy/osu-wiki/news/2026/2026-03-06-spring-fanart-contest.md

 ## Rewards

-Of course it ain't a fanart contest without some sweet rewards up for grabs.
+Of course, it ain't a fanart contest without some sweet rewards up for grabs.

 - A selection of the top-voted finalists will be **featured on the main menu** and receive **3 months of osu!supporter**.
 - The top 3 will receive fancy bespoke **profile badges** made from their own creations.